Seasonal Influenza Treatment Specialist Questions and Answers

 Antiviral drugs are not antibiotics.
 They are prescription-only medicines that come in the form of pills, liquid, intravenous solutions, or an inhaled powder.
 Antiviral drugs can help treat flu by reducing the severity of the illness and shortening the time that a person is sick by 1 or 2 days.
 Antiviral treatments should be started early within 2 days of getting sick – particularly for those who are in hospital or who have a greater chance of developing serious complications, either due to age or pre-existing medical condition.
 Antivirals, however, are not needed for most people who get flu who are otherwise healthy.

 Dr. Reddy and her team of medical professionals at Reddy Urgent Care clinics in Downtown Long Beach, Bixby Knolls, Huntington Beach and Paramount, CA offer urgent care facilities for everyone, from children to seniors, seven days a week.
 Call us today for all your urgent care needs or simply walk in.
 No appointment necessary!
-We serve patients from Downtown Long Beach CA, Bixby Knolls Long Beach CA, Huntington Beach CA, Paramount CA, East Side CA, and Los Altos CA.
+We serve patients from Downtown Long Beach CA, Bixby Knolls Long Beach CA, Paramount CA, East Side CA, and Los Altos CA.